Applegarth Dental & Orthodontics

 Clean or rinse the area and apply gentle pressure with a clean cloth to stop the bleeding.
 You can also use a cold compress to prevent swelling.
 Call Applegarth Dental if the bleeding doesn’t stop, you have a deep cut, or a tooth is loose or broken.

 Contact Applegarth Dental rather than trying to remove items that are firmly stuck.
-Dr. Thind or Dr. Puri can safely remove it without damaging the surrounding tissues.
+Dr. Alahari can safely remove it without damaging the surrounding tissues.

 If you have dental pain, bleeding, or a damaged tooth, call the office to receive emergency care.